oddbird/oddleventy/content/work/timedesigner.md

 {{ embed.figure(
   data=[{
     img: 'work/timedesigner/fullapp.jpg',
-    alt: ''
+    alt: '@@@'
   }],
   caption='Selecting a color for experiences in a TimeDesigner schedule' ) }}

-In the three years
+In the years
 since TimeDesigner launched,
 OddBird has continued
 to support the project.
-We have provided periodic maintenance - though the site has needed relatively little - and bug fixes.
+We have provided periodic maintenance and bug fixes -- though the site has needed relatively little.
 For three years,
 Tegy has been training school teams and scheduling engineers